opendp/opendp/docs/source/api/user-guide/polars/gaussian-noise.rst

 ``dp.loss_of(epsilon=1.0)`` → ``dp.loss_of(rho=0.1)``

-The following code repeats the same initial release in the `Essential Statistics <../../../getting-started/tabular-data/essential-statistics.ipynb>`__ documentation on the Labour Force Survey, but under zero-concentrated differential privacy, resulting in Gaussian noise perturbation instead of Laplace noise perturbation.
+The following code repeats the same initial release in the :ref:`Essential Statistics <essential-statistics>` documentation on the Labour Force Survey, but under zero-concentrated differential privacy, resulting in Gaussian noise perturbation instead of Laplace noise perturbation.